Sidney Smith (Royal Navy officer): Peace and Waterloo

 In March 1815, Napoleon escaped from Elba and gathering his veteran troops marched on Paris where he was reinstated as Emperor of the French.
 Smith travelling back to England had only reached Brussels by June.
 Smith, his wife and stepdaughter attended the Duchess of Richmond's ball on night 15/16 June, and three days later, hearing the gunfire of a great battle, he rode out of Brussels and went to meet the Duke of Wellington.
 Smith found him late in the day when he had just won the Battle of Waterloo.
 Smith started making arrangements for the collecting and treatment of the many wounded soldiers on both sides.
 He was then asked to take the surrender of the French garrisons at Arras and Amiens and to ensure that the Allied armies could enter Paris without a fight and that it would be safe for King Louis XVIII to return to his capital.
 For these and other services, he was finally awarded a British knighthood, the KCB, so he was not just "the Swedish Knight" any more.

 Smith then took up the anti-slavery cause.
 The Barbary pirates had operated for centuries out of a number of North African ports.
-They had enslaved captured sailors and even made raids to kidnap people from European coasts, including England and Ireland.
+They had enslaved captured sailors and even made raids to kidnap people from European coasts.
 Smith attended the Congress of Vienna to campaign for funds and military action to end the practice of slave taking.